mathewbishop/shell-store/README.md

 ## customer.js
 Run ```$ node customer.js```

-You taking on the role of a potential patron of the shell store (see, its an RPG too, who knew?!).
+You take on the role of a potential patron of the shell store (see, its an RPG too, who knew?!).
 ### Features of customer.js
 1. Displays all products at start
 2. Choose a product to buy (selecty by ID #), and choose qty to purchase.